hendersonsa793-healthcare/epic-beaker-lab-portfolio/01_workflow-analysis/README.md

 ---

+## Executive Summary

+This project simulates and analyzes microbiology laboratory workflows across the full order-to-result lifecycle, using synthetic data modeled after Epic Beaker–aligned operations.

+The analysis evaluates how workflow structure, transport dynamics, and laboratory processing impact turnaround time (TAT).
+SQL-based investigation was used to segment performance by test type, patient location, and priority, and to identify bottlenecks and delay patterns.

+Key findings indicate that Med Surg wound cultures have the highest total TAT, primarily driven by laboratory processing time.
+While elevated lab time is expected for culture-based workflows, the magnitude of delay suggests potential operational factors such as batching, prioritization, or staffing constraints.

+This project demonstrates how clinical workflow data can be structured and analyzed to support operational decision-making in laboratory and healthcare IT environments.

+---

 ### Overview

 This project simulates and analyzes microbiology and molecular laboratory workflows across the full **order-to-result lifecycle**, aligned with real-world **Epic Beaker–style laboratory operations**.

 Using synthetic but clinically realistic data, the project models how workflow structure, transport dynamics, and operational constraints impact turnaround time (TAT).
 The goal is to identify bottlenecks and workflow inefficiencies using a structured, analyst-driven approach.

+> Delays in microbiology turnaround time can directly impact antibiotic selection, patient length of stay, and overall clinical decision-making.

 ---